Suspect in Idaho student killings wants more time to respond to prosecutor’s request for alibi – KION546

 Defense attorneys and prosecutors claim without the gag order jurors may come to the trial with an opinion already formed.

-But Shannon Gray, an attorney representing the Goncalves family, urged the court Friday to amend the gag order to allow him to speak publicly on behalf of his clients.
+But Shanon Gray, an attorney representing the Goncalves family, urged the court Friday to amend the gag order to allow him to speak publicly on behalf of his clients.

 Gray argued that he and his clients are not parties or witnesses in the case and should not be subject to the gag order.